Peashooter101/JaredVirtualMachine/README.md

 - Using Jackson API to map JSON into Objects.
 - Merging, scaling, and modifying images using BufferedImage and Graphics ([OverlayImagesExp.java](https://github.com/Peashooter101/JaredVirtualMachine/blob/main/src/test/java/experimentation/OverlayImagesTest.java)).
 - Converting a BufferedImage into a Base64 String and sending that info up to Imgur ([ImgurUploadTest.java](https://github.com/Peashooter101/JaredVirtualMachine/blob/main/src/test/java/experimentation/ImgurUploadTest.java)).

+Some ideas I have...
+- Use Graphics to draw text onto a BufferedImage ([StackOverflow Reference](https://stackoverflow.com/questions/2658554/using-graphics2d-to-overlay-text-on-a-bufferedimage-and-return-a-bufferedimage)).

 ---